 Destroying the Selenes would greatly weaken the Darklands vampires, allowing Romanov anti-vampire units to exterminate the rest.
 And once in control of the Selene fortress, the satellites could be deactivated to restore sunlight to the Darklands.

 As they infiltrated the Darklands, Chekhov and Romanov found a blood camp.
 Romanov opened fire, destroying lesser vampires to save blood-thralls.
 This resulted in a major vampire attacking.
 However, Sebastian Selene underestimated his “little sister”.
 She slew him and drank his blood.

 As the hunters reached the main castle, Mr. Selene and his three “daughters” were distracted.
-They were hunting prize preys – survivors of the Rudinshtein Irregulars, a suicide squad once led by Nikolai.
+They were hunting prize preys – survivors of the Rudinshtein Irregulars, a suicide squad (no relation) once led by Nikolai.
 This facilitated breaching the fortress.

 Have fun storming the castle !